Highlights of $900 billion COVID-19 relief, wrapup bills

 Paycheck Protection Program ($284 billion).
 Revives the Paycheck Protection Program, which provides forgivable loans to qualified businesses.
 Especially hard-hit businesses that received PPP grants would be eligible for a second round.
 Ensures that PPP subsidies are not taxed.

-Increases food stamp benefits by 15% and provides funding to food banks, Meals on Wheels and other food aid.
+Food/farm aid ($26 billion) Increases stamp benefits by 15% for six months and provides funding to food banks, Meals on Wheels and other food aid.
 Provides an equal amount ($13 billion) in aid to farmers and ranchers.

-Extends a variety of expiring tax breaks, including lower excise taxes of crafter brewers and distillers.
+Tax extenders.
+Extends a variety of expiring tax breaks, including lower excise taxes of craft brewers and distillers.
 Renewable energy sources would see tax breaks extended, as would motorsport facilities, and people making charitable contributions.
 Business meals would be 100% deductible through 2022.

 Comments